michalharakal/pAIpesense/README.md

 5. Integration of human-in-the-loop feedback system.
 6. Deployment and continuous improvement of AI accuracy through local learning.
 7. Development of integration modules for smart home platforms.
-8. Implementation of multi-agent communication using LMOS or similar protocols.
+8. Implementation of multi-agent communication leveraging the LMOS protocol, enabling dynamic discovery, secure decentralized interactions, and interoperability with other smart agents and IoT devices.
 9. Testing and refinement through pilot implementations.

 ## Proposed Architecture